csc-training/elements-of-hpc/intro/applications.md

 > Big whirls have little whirls Which feed on their velocity,
 > And little whirls have lesser whirls And so on to viscosity.

-Simulating the transport of aerosol into a room therefore needs to all scales, from the geometry of the room itself, all the way down to the minuscule vortices that barely survive the dissipative action of viscosity.
+Simulating the transport of aerosol into a room needs to scale from the geometry of the room itself, all the way down to the minuscule vortices that barely survive the dissipative action of viscosity.